anasbadawy/Useful-Python-Snippets/README.md

-# -Useful-Python-Snippets
+# Useful Python Snippets

-A Collections of useful Python Snippets ( Video to images - editing text file -  Video Capturing - remove files - rename files )
+videoToImg.py : Converting video frames to images using opencv. videoCapture.py: Capturing videos using opencv. renameFiles.py: Renaming files (used for renaming 8000 images as dataset) compressFile.py: Compressing any file to smaller size. rmFiles.py: Removing files that aren't existing in another folder(used for removing labels txt files that don't have existing images).